TMoore89/ENSEKTest/TestResponses.md

 - Peruse the opened page

 Expected Behaviour:
-- various contact methods are presentend and accessible
+- Various contact methods are presented and accessible

 Actual Behaviour:
 - An image saying "Erorr" is presented